huggingface/accelerate/docs/source/usage_guides/fsdp.md

 Useful in cases such as parameter-efficient fine-tuning.
 Please refer this [blog](https://dev-discuss.pytorch.org/t/rethinking-pytorch-fully-sharded-data-parallel-fsdp-from-first-principles/1019)

+`CPU RAM Efficient Model loading`: If True, only the first process loads the pretrained model checkoint while all other processes have empty weights.
+Only applicable for 🤗 Transformers.
+When using this, `Sync Module States` needs to True.

 `Sync Module States`: If True, each individually wrapped FSDP unit will broadcast module parameters from rank 0
 ```